Bora Bora Society Islands, French Polynesia Travel Guide

 An Overseas collectivity of france observes both French public holidays and its own local public holidays.

-Plan your shopping trips to Vaitape during morning hours to avoid the midday closure many shops observe.
+Plan your shopping trips to Vaitape during in the morning to avoid the midday closure many shops observe.

-Bora Bora features a relaxed yet polite social environment, where respect for local customs is valued.
+Bora Bora features a relaxed yet polite social environment, where respect for local customs is prized.

 A polite "Ia Ora Na" (hello in Tahitian) or "Bonjour" (hello in French) is always well-received.

-Tipping is not customary in French Polynesia, as service charges are frequently included in prices.
+People don't usually tip in An Overseas collectivity of france, as charges for service are frequently included in prices.
 Wait to be seated in restaurants.

 Be mindful of the delicate ecosystem, notably the coral reefs.
 Use reef-safe sunscreen.